pappasam/pappasam.github.io/content/articles/coc-plugin.md

 :set runtimepath^=~/src/sandbox/coc-jls
 ```

 This command will help coc discover your extension.
-Depending on your coc configuration, you should see diagnostics, have autocompletion, etc. In the long term, you may want to manage your coc extension as a plugin or a vim [package](https://shapeshed.com/vim-packages), but we'll keep things local and simple for now.
+Depending on your coc configuration, you should see diagnostics, have autocompletion, etc. In the long term, you may want to manage your coc extension as a plugin or a Vim [package](https://shapeshed.com/vim-packages), but we'll keep things local and simple for now.

 ### User configuration